 Harley Quinn knows where its heroine came from and does a solid job of making its peace with her origins before moving on to flex and show off just what all Dr. Quinzel’s capable of now that she’s become a bona fide star.

-Harley Quinn hits DC Universe this October.
+Harley Quinn hits DC Universe November 29.

 For more, make sure you’re following us on our new Instagram @io9dotcom.